Bayernatoor/btc_self_custody/src/faqs/sparrow/sparrow_faq3.md

 <br>

-<p class="text-lg pb-2 font-semibold">However, before you begin note the following:</p>
+<h3 class="text-xl pb-2 text-[#f7931a] font-semibold">However, before you begin:</h3>

 **1\.** Sparrow's quick start guide does not make use of the passphrase when creating a wallet.
 I recommend that you do.
 When copying your 12 words, you'll notice a checkbox called
 **Use passphrase?**, check it and a field will appear.
 Add a passphrase (13th word).
 Make sure it's unique and atleast 12 characters in length
-(use letters, numbers and specials characters) write it down and keep it apart from your 12 words.
+(use letters, numbers).
+Write it down and store it apart from your 12 words, it as important as your 12 words!

 <br>